Jojocaster/do-you-app/README.md

 ## Features
 - Live Status tracker, running automatically in the background
-- Displays the list of upcoming shows according to timezone
+- See the list of upcoming shows (according to current timezone)
-- Allow radio to be played in the background & controlled from the notification centre & the lockscreen
+- Allow radio to be played in the background & controlled from the notification centre & lockscreen
-- Display current show's Track IDs (Beta)
+- See today's track IDs (Beta)
-- Send notifications when a show is live
+- Receive notifications when a show is live
+- Chat!

 ## Screenshots
 <p align="center">